A manufacture refers to a watch factory that designs, develops, and manufactures at least one complete caliber “in-house.”

-The use of the word “manufacture” or “in-house” initially came into popularity as a marketing term used to differentiate timepieces which have exclusively designed, developed and manufactured calibers, versus those that don’t.
-On the surface, it is a very simple distinction.
-However, due to improper use of the term, primarily by watch companies and journalists, the definition has become muddled.
+The use of the word “manufacture” or “in-house” initially came into popularity as a marketing term in the 1980s and was used as a way to differentiate timepieces that have been exclusively designed, developed, and manufactured within the walls of a single company factory (or within the factories owned by a single company).

 The opposite of this is an outsourced movement, or what we refer to internally as a “base” watch movement or caliber.